Alowree/marapython/source/_posts/Hexo-Butterfly-image-logo.md

 ## Background

-On the upper left corner, the rendered blog name `FINEQ` is of plain text.
+On the upper left corner, the rendered blog name `MaraPython` is of plain text.
 For some folks, they may want to use an image rather than a text-based name.
 In this article we will explore how to achieve the goal and discuss the basics behind the codes.

 ## Simple Fix